 A website is the core of a company's digital existence.
-Nearly all the different aspects of the company's operations, in one way or another, depend on the website in order to run smoothly.
-A modern website should therefore be renovated completely every couple of years and developed continuously in the meantime.
+Nearly all the different aspects of the company's operations, in one way or another, depending on the website in order to run smoothly.
+A modern website should, therefore, be renovated completely every couple of years and developed continuously in the meantime.
 Slight changes to the site's layout keep it looking fresh at all times.

 In addition, campaign sites and landing pages, as well as other marketing and communications tools, should be utilized to complement the site.

 So, what is your particular situation?
 Are you working with an utterly outdated site or is it just time for a refreshing facelift?